 "Dr. Agnew, arguably the most respected surgeon in the country, was most famous as the surgeon taking care of President Garfield when he was shot by an assassin."

-Twelve surgeons have had the privilege of serving as department chairman and John Rhea Barton Professor of Surgery.
-Several have left their mark on American surgical history with notable firsts.
-Two of these professors are particularly noteworthy, I.S.
+Dr. Ronald DeMatteo is the 15th surgeon to have the privilege of serving as the John Rhea Barton Professor of Surgery.
+Several chairmen have left their mark on American surgical history—two of these professors are particularly noteworthy, I.S.
 Ravdin MD and Jonathan Rhoads MD.
 Dr. Ravdin, a dominant figure in US academic surgery should be especially remembered for bringing to HUP the modern surgical residency program.
 Many of his residents became leaders in American surgery.
 Dr. Rhoads was instrumental with his trainees Stanley Dudrick in the development of total parenteral nutrition, which continues to save the lives of countless individuals who are temporarily or permanently unable to eat.
 Remarkably 11 of Dr. Rhoads’ residents became chairman of university departments of surgery across the US.
 Later Clyde Barker served for 18 years as Barton professor, the longest tenure of any surgical chairman.
 So far 12 of his trainees have become chairman of departments at other universities.